TREE-G: Decision Trees Contesting Graph Neural Networks: Acknowledgments

 \subsection{Results}

-The results are summarized in \Tabref{Table:graph_exp_res} and \Tabref{Table:node_exp_res}. \acronym outperformed all other tree-based approaches (XGraphBoost, BGNN, \acronym($d=0, a=0$), \acronym($a=0$), \acronym($d=0, a=0$ + TopFeatures) on all $14$ tasks.
-It outperformed graph-kernels in $9$ out of the $10$ graph classification tasks, and outperformed GNNs in $6$ out of these $10$ tasks.
-Specifically, \acronym improved upon GNN approaches by a margin greater than $6.4$ percentage points on the IMDB-M dataset and a margin greater than $4.9$ and $2.4$ percentage points on MUTAG and PROTEINS datasets, respectively.
-Regarding the vertex classification datasets, \acronym outperformed most GNNs, and was on par with the leading GNN approach in every task.
+The results are summarized in Tables \ref{Table:graph_exp_res_big}, \ref{Table:node_exp_res} \& \ref{Table:graph_exp_res_small}. \acronym outperformed all other tree-based approaches (XGraphBoost, BGNN, \acronym($a=0$), on all $17$ tasks.
+It outperformed graph kernels in $9$ out of the $10$ graph classification tasks and outperformed GNNs in $7$ out of these $10$ tasks.
+Specifically, \acronym improved upon GNN approaches by a margin greater than $6.4$ percentage points on the IMDb-M dataset and a margin greater than $4.9$ and $2.4$ percentage points on Mutag and Proteins datasets, respectively.
+On the vertex labeling tasks, \acronym outperformed GNNs in $4$ out of the $7$ tasks and was on par with the leading GNN approach in every task.
 Note that \acronym always outperformed \acronym~($a=0$), which indicates that the use of subsets leads to improved performance.
-Our results demonstrate that methods that are fully based on decision trees, when specialized for graphs, are competitive with, and even outperform, popular GNNs and graph kernels.
+Consequently, these results demonstrate that a "pure" decision tree method, when tailored for graphs, can rival popular GNNs and graph kernels, potentially even surpassing them.